tomicooler/UniverseSplitterUnofficial/privacypolicy.md

 Do we collect Personally Identifiable Information?
 --------------------------------------------------

 We **do not** collect any PII from Universe Splitter Unofficial application.
-[The ANU Quantum Random Numbers Server](http://qrng.anu.edu.au/index.php) is used to generate the quantum random numbers.
+[ETHZürich](http://qrng.ethz.ch/) Quantum RNG for OpenQu is used to generate the quantum random numbers.

 Permissions used in Universe Splitter Unofficial:
 -------------------------------------------------